8 Natural Ways to Get Rid of Aphids

 Here are the 8 best natural ways to get rid of aphids and save all your delicious veggies and beautiful flowers.

 In the morning, spray the underside of the affected leaves with a blast of water from the hose.
-A sprayer nozzle can help with this.
+Use a quality spray nozzle, like my favorite Dramm spray nozzle, to direct the water.
 The spray of water will dislodge them from the plant, and they’ll fall to an untimely demise in the dirt.

 You want to spray in the morning to allow the leaves to dry in the sun.
 It won’t do you any good to wash off the aphids and then have the plant develop fungus from being wet at night.